koksal/tps/README.md

   --solver <value>
         solver (naive, bilateral or dataflow)
   --slack <value>
-        when using a symbolic solver, limit path lengths from source to each nodes to k + shortest path --bitvect <value>
+        limit path lengths from source to each node (only for symbolic solvers) --bitvect <value>
         use bitvectors for integer encoding --no-connectivity